Image

 If you are not yet a Pierce College student, apply to Pierce College.
 Be sure to choose the correct starting quarter for the cohort you wish to apply to (summer quarter for the part-time cohort and fall quarter for the full-time cohort).

-Step 2: Fulfill the Entrance Exam Requirement
+Step 2: Fulfill the Basic Skills Exam Requirement

 Step 3: Collect Your Transcripts